 Q. How does ACM construct CNAME records?

 DNS CNAME records have two components: a name and a label.
-The name component of an ACM-generated CNAME is constructed from an underscore character (_) followed by a token, which is a unique string that is tied to your AWS account and your domain name.
+The name component of an ACM-generated CNAME is constructed from an underscore character (_) followed by a token, which is a unique string that is tied to your Amazon Web Services account and your domain name.
 ACM prepends the underscore and token to your domain name to construct the name component.
-ACM constructs the label from an underscore character prepended to a different token which is also tied to your AWS account and your domain name.
-ACM prepends the underscore and token to a DNS domain name used by AWS for validations: acm-validations.aws.
+ACM constructs the label from an underscore character prepended to a different token which is also tied to your Amazon Web Services account and your domain name.
+ACM prepends the underscore and token to a DNS domain name used by Amazon Web Services for validations: acm-validations.aws.
 The following examples show the formatting of CNAMEs for www.example.com, subdomain.example.com, and *.example.com.

 _TOKEN1.www.example.com CNAME _TOKEN2.acm-validations.aws